la2050/archive/_projects/2015/dome4ahome-a-revolutionary-idea-for-low-income-housing.md

     We would partner with the city of Los Angeles to roll out a larger Monolithic Dome building program.
 We would also look to corporate sponsorship to contribute a number of Dome homes.
+  Where will you be working?:
+    - County of Los Angeles
+    - City of Los Angeles
+  How do you plan to use these resources to make change?:
+    - Conduct research
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Mobilize for systems change
+    - Advocate with policymakers and leaders
+    - Implement and track policy
+    - Show how low cost housing can be high quality and desirable How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - 'Technical infrastructure (computers, etc.)'
+  How will your proposal improve the following “Live” metrics?:
+    - Healthcare access
+    - Exposure to air toxins
+    - Number of households below the self-sufficiency index
+    - Housing affordability
+    - Rates of homelessness
+    - Walk/bike/transit score
+    - Acres and miles of polluted waterways
+    - Rates of mental illness
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?